rarimo/unforgettable-sdk/examples/ios/README.md

 1. Select **Create** mode
 2. Choose recovery factors (e.g., Face + Password)
-3. Optionally enter a wallet address
+3. Optionally enter a group
 4. Click **Generate Recovery URL**
 5. Click **Open in WebView** to complete the recovery setup
 6. The URL will open in an embedded browser